AmandaErnar/DigitalBusinessService.how/googlebusiness.md

 Do not touch the Opening date

-Insert the contact information of the business (phone number, website)
+Insert the phone number and website of the business

 ### Location and areas